Natural short sleeper

 No specific treatment is needed.

-Last reviewed 5/9/2010 by Andrew Schriber, MD, FCCP, Specialist in Pulmonary, Critical Care, and Sleep Medicine, Virtua Memorial Hospital, Mount Holly, New Jersey.
+Last reviewed 6/15/2012 by Allen J. Blaivas, DO, Clinical Assistant Professor of Medicine UMDNJ-NJMS, Attending Physician in the Division of Pulmonary, Critical Care, and Sleep Medicine, Department of Veteran Affairs, VA New Jersey Health Care System, East Orange, NJ.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
+Health Solutions, Ebix, Inc.

 - The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.